 Algorithm

-The objective of Step 1 is to define appropriate livestock categories and obtain the annual average number of animals in each category (see subsection, ‘activity data’).
+The objective of Step 1 is to define appropriate livestock categories and obtain the annual average annual population (AAP) in each category (see subsection, ‘activity data’).
 The aim of this categorisation is to group types of livestock that are managed similarly.
 Table 3-1

 The objective of Step 2 is to decide for each cattle or pig livestock category whether manure is typically handled as slurry or solid.